 The effects of thyroid hormones (THs) on the immune system, though not as well characterized as immune component effects on the thyroid, may also play a significant role in the onset and development of HD4.
-TH receptors exist on the nuclei of immune cells, including those of particular relevance to HD such as antigen presenting cells (APCs), helper T-cells, and B-cells5In vitro studies have shown that APCs under high concentrations of combined T3 and T4 display accelerated antigen uptake, while increased T3 levels were shown to increase B-cell proliferation4.
+TH receptors exist on the nuclei of immune cells, including those of particular relevance to HD such as antigen presenting cells (APCs), helper T-cells, and B-cells5, and T3 is produced in these cells from plasma derived T4 as well (ref).

+In vitro studies have shown that APCs under high concentrations of combined T3 and T4 display accelerated antigen uptake, while increased T3 levels were shown to increase B-cell proliferation4.
 The effects of THs on T-cells are less clear, and different studies have found contradictory effects of thyroid hormone including T-cell apoptosis and enhanced T-cell anti-tumor activity5.
 Most clinical literature, however, suggests T3 and T4 inhibit inflammatory response and trigger T-cell apoptosis.
 This aligns with the common clinical observation of decreased T3 and T4 levels resembling central hypothyroidism during severe illness despite euthyroid TSH levels in a phenomenon known as non-thyroidal illness syndrome5.

 In this work, we model and simulate the interplay of the immune system and thyroid computationally.
-We constructed ThyrIMsim, expanding upon our earlier patient specific model p-THYROSIM6 with a novel immune submodel based on the physiological system depicted in Figure 1.
-Several candidate models were fitted to anonymized, retrospectively collected data from patients diagnosed with Hashimoto’s disease in the UCLA Health system database described in detail in the methods section.
+We constructed ThyrIMsim, expanding upon our earlier patient specific model p-THYROSIM6 with a novel immune submodel based on the physiological system cartoon model depicted in Figure 1.
+Several candidate models were fitted to anonymized, retrospectively collected data from patients diagnosed with Hashimoto’s disease in the UCLA Health system database described in detail in the Methods section.
 The best preforming model was refined with a small cohort of XX patients.

 Figure 1: Cartoon model of primary feedforward and feedback thyroid-immune system component interactions in HD.
 Right side of figure depicts classical hypothalamus-pituitary-thyroid (HPT) axis regulation of thyroid hormones.
-Left depicts autoantigen recognition by antigen presenting cells (dendritic cell in figure) and resulting autoantibody production by plasma cells which causes thyroid cell death in HD.
-Cytokines, T-cells, antibodies, and antigen presenting cells are grouped and simplified as appropriate in the computational model.
+Left depicts autoantigen recognition by antigen presenting cells (dendritic cell in the figure) and resulting autoantibody production by plasma cells, which causes thyroid cell death in HD.
+Cytokines, T-cells, antibodies and antigen presenting cells are grouped and simplified as appropriate in the computational model.

 Methods and Data

 Data.
-Longitudinal patient data was taken from the UCLA Health system Data Discovery Repository, a database comprised of partially de-identified and date-shifted patient UCLA Health electronic medical records dating back 5 years, to March 2018.
+Longitudinal patient data was taken from the UCLA Health system Data Discovery Repository, a database comprised of partially de-identified and date-shifted patient UCLA Health electronic medical records dating back 5 years, to March 2018, to capture data using the latest assays.
 Patients were included in the study based on the following criteria: (1) the patient was diagnosed with Hashimoto’s thyroiditis at UCLA Health system facility between January 2018 and June 2023 (2) the patient had one or more of Free T4 (FT4), Free T3 (FT3), TSH, TPOAb, TGAb or Lymphocyte enumeration lab results between January 2018 and June 2023 (3) the patient either received no thyroid medication or had a complete history of thyroid medication (levothyroxine (LT4) and/or lyothyronine,) during the period where lab data was available.
 Patients who had ever been diagnosed with thyroid cancer or diabetes or who were pregnant anytime between March 2013 and May 2023 were excluded from the study.

-From the pool of remaining patients (PATIENT STATS TABLE ABOVE), XX patients with XYZ characteristics were selected for fitting ThyroIMsim on induvial data sets.
+From the pool cohort? of remaining patients (PATIENT STATS TABLE ABOVE), XX patients with XYZ characteristics were selected for fitting ThyroIMsim on individal data sets.